Sleep Positions after Plastic Surgery

 Getting an adequate amount of sleep is one of the best ways to help your body heal after plastic surgery.
 But most procedures require you to slumber in a modified position for a few weeks after surgery to minimize swelling, protect healing incisions and avoid putting pressure on the treated area.

 The best person to talk to about modifying your sleep position after plastic surgery is your surgeon.
-Below, Dr. Samuel Pearl and Dr. Alexander Ereso share the basics to enjoy restful (and safe!) sleep.
+Below, Dr. Alexander Ereso shares the basics to enjoy restful (and safe!) sleep.